 If you aren’t careful, your program could work against you

 Russell Nauta of Credit Card Reviews explains, “Sometimes your affiliate program works against you.
 If you are implementing your own marketing efforts, you may be competing against your own affiliates, which can increase costs if there aren’t airtight terms and conditions in your affiliate agreement.”

 If you’re thinking of starting an affiliate program, affiliate software is essential for monitoring affiliates.
-We review 13 top affiliate software programs here.
+We review the top affiliate software programs here.